charlesll/Spectra.jl/docs/src/examples/Full_processing.md

 In this notebook, we reproduce the typical steps here for processing spectra

-For this example, we create two Gaussian signals randomly sampled along two different X axis, with backgrounds
+For this example, we create two Gaussian signals randomly sampled along two different X axis, with noise and increasing backgrounds.
+One of them will also have a strong spike!

 ## Signal creation